getporter/porter/docs/content/examining-bundles.md

 description: How to figure out how to use a bundle
 ---

 Once a bundle has been built, how do users of the bundle figure out how to actually _use_ it?
 A user could read the `porter.yaml` or the `bundle.json` if they have the bundle locally, but this won't work for a bundle that has been published to an OCI registry.
-Even when you have them locally, rhe `bundle.json` and `porter.yaml` aren't the best way to figure out how to use a bundle.
+Even when you have them locally, the `bundle.json` and `porter.yaml` aren't the best way to figure out how to use a bundle.
 How should a user examine the bundle then?
 Porter has a command called `explain` to help with this!

 ```bash
 $ porter explain --tag jeremyrickard/porter-do-bundle:v0.4.1